coldnfire/clamav-mac/README.md

 ### Virus Scans

-Clamav4Mac performs three types of scans:
+Clamav4Mac performs two types of scans:

-Active monitoring: Clamav4Mac will monitor any directories you specify for activity.
 When a file is changed or created, it will be scanned immediately.
 By default, the $HOME and Applications directories are monitored.
 Scheduled scanning: Clamav4Mac will perform recursive scans of directories at scheduled times.
-By default, the entire hard drive is scanned once a week.
+By default, the entire $HOME and /Application is scanned once a week.
 In all cases, when a virus is found, it is moved to the quarantine folder and an email is send to the administrator.

 ### Installing